The Human Saint is Bored, so I was Summoned to Another World Vol. 1

 It left me speechless; I’m too shocked to say anything.

-Uh, Eris, aren’t we two friends already?
+Uh, Eris, aren’t we both friends already?